General Bankruptcy FAQs

 Although bankruptcy may be legally reported on your credit report for up to 10 years, you can begin to reestablish your credit immediately after your bankruptcy discharge.

 Lenders consider many factors when determining whether or not to extend credit to you, but the most important of all factors that they will consider is your debt-to-income ratio.
-Based on the credit scoring models currently used by the credit reporting agencies, a debtor's credit score often improves upon the filing of a bankruptcy because of the elimination of debt.
+Based on the credit scoring models currently used by the credit reporting agencies, a debtor's credit score often improves upon the filing of bankruptcy because of the elimination of debt.

 Vanden Bos & Chapman, LLP will show you how to rebuild your credit and use that credit responsibly.